-Publish equality information to demonstrate compliance with the general equality duty by 31 January 2012, then annually there after.
+Publish equality information to demonstrate compliance with the general equality duty.

-- This information shall include information relating to people from protected groups who are:
+- Information relating to people from protected groups who are:

 - People affected by its policies and practices (eg. service users)

-- Prepare and publish one or more equality objectives it thinks it should achieve to meet the general equality duty, by 6 April 2012, and at least every four years after that.
+- Prepare and publish one or more equality objectives it thinks it should achieve to meet the general equality duty, every four years.

 Bodies must ensure that the objectives are specific and measurable.